Skip to content

 Overview

 Posting ships with several built-in themes, and also supports custom, user-made themes.
-With themes, you can customise most aspects of the color palette used in the application, as well as the syntax highlighting.

 Creating a theme